 To secure the best deal on a loan, especially for debt consolidation or home improvement, it is crucial to compare various options available.
 Start by checking your credit score and report, which will impact the interest rate you receive.

 If you have a poor credit history, consider bad credit loans or guarantor loans.
-Additionally, consider the type of loan you need, whether it is a secured loan, unsecured loan, or remortgage.
+Additionally, consider the type of loan you need.

 Use online tools like loan calculators or mortgage calculators to compare interest rates, fees, and repayment terms.
 If you are unsure about banking jargon or options available, check FAQs or consult with a loan broker to find the best deal suitable for your needs.